- Missouri LTAP

 Click here and complete the application form for the Missouri LTAP Scholars Program.
-Fax it to 573-341-7245 or mail it to our office at 710 University Drive, Suite 121, Rolla, MO 65409.
-Credit will be given for classes taken in the past two years, to include all of 2008, 2009, 2010 & 2011.
+Fax it to (573) 341-7245 or mail it to our office at 710 University Drive, Suite 121, Rolla, MO 65401.
 The full series of required classes must be completed within four years of the date of application.
 There will not be a fee to apply for the program but there may be a fee for the various classes.
-The amount will vary depending on the subject content and instructor.
+The amount will vary depending on the Scholar level of the class.
 Classes will be offered on an on-going basis at various locations throughout the state.
 Click here to see the current courses available.

 Larry Benz, Cole County